1CloudHub/DevCraft-in-a-Box/README.md

 ## Overview

-**TextOps** is an AI-powered OCR (Optical Character Recognition) application designed to streamline document processing workflows.
-It leverages AWS services to extract, analyze, and organize textual data from structured and unstructured documents.
+**TextOps** is an intelligent document processing platform that harnesses AI-powered OCR to transform how organizations capture, interpret, and manage information.
+Built on AWS services, it can process a wide range of document formats and languages—whether structured business forms, scanned handwritten notes, or multilingual contracts—turning complex, unstructured inputs into clean, actionable data.

 > **Disclaimer**: This CDK setup is strictly configured for deployment in the `us-west-2` (Oregon) AWS region.
 Deploying to other regions may result in errors or incompatibility.